alphagov/knowledge-graph-search/README.md

 # end-to-end tests

 We use [Cypress](https://docs.cypress.io), which is installed automatically on installing the `dev` npm packages.
-If Chrome is installed on your system it should be as simple as running `npx cypress run`.
+If Chrome is installed on your system it should be as simple as running `npx cypress open` for the interactive version and `npx cypress run` for the command-line version.